Skip to main content

 if response.status_code == 400:

-raise ValueError("Invalid request") # Not retried
+raise ValueError("Invalid request") # NOT retried - not in TRANSIENT_EXCEPTIONS

 return response.json()